Discover more from Risk+Progress

 NTP works in much the same way, but forgoes the oxidizer and uses nuclear energy, courtesy of a small nuclear fission reactor, to heat the fuel (often hydrogen) instead.
 The superheated fuel expands, shooting out the nozzle, and providing forward thrust.

 Rocket engine efficiency is measured in terms of Specific Impulse, or ISP.
 Traditional rocket engines typically have an ISP of 250 to 300, but the most efficient engines can achieve as high as ~450.
-But nuclear rockets could easily breach an ISP of 900, making them at least twice as efficient as the best chemical rockets possible.
+But nuclear rockets could easily breach an ISP of 900, making them twice as efficient as the best chemical rockets possible.

 NTP is not a pipe dream.
 On the contrary, NTP research was quite active in the United States from the 1950s into the early 1970s.
 Several prototype demonstration engines were test fired, proving that the technology, although immature, is certainly viable.